Palestinian keffiyeh: Mandatory Palestine

+Post-1948

 Its prominence increased during the 1960s with the beginning of the Palestinian resistance movement and its adoption by Palestinian politician Yasser Arafat.

 The black-and-white fishnet pattern keffiyeh would later become Arafat's symbol and he would rarely be seen without it; only occasionally would he wear a military cap, or, in colder climates, a Russian-style ushanka hat.
 Arafat would wear his keffiyeh in a semi-traditional way, wrapped around his head via an agal.
 He also wore a similarly patterned piece of cloth in the neckline of his military fatigues.
 Early on, he had made it his personal trademark to drape the scarf over his right shoulder only, arranging it in the rough shape of a triangle, to resemble the outlines of the territory claimed by Palestine.
 This way of wearing the keffiyeh became a symbol of Arafat as a person and political leader, and it has not been imitated by other Palestinian leaders.

-Another Palestinian figure associated with the keffiyeh is Leila Khaled, a female member of the armed wing of the Popular Front for the Liberation of Palestine.
+Another Palestinian figure associated with the keffiyeh is Leila Khaled, a member of the armed wing of the Popular Front for the Liberation of Palestine.
 Several photographs of Khaled circulated in the Western newspapers after the hijacking of TWA Flight 840 and the Dawson's Field hijackings.
 These photos often included Khaled wearing a keffiyeh in the style of a Muslim woman's hijab, wrapped around the head and shoulders.
-This was unusual, as the keffiyeh is associated with Arab masculinity, and many believe this to be something of a fashion statement by Khaled, denoting her equality with men in the Palestinian armed struggle.
+The most famous of these images is a photograph taken by Pulitzer Prize winner Eddie Adams.
+The photographs brought publicity to the hijackings and rendered Khaled an iconic status within the broader Palestinian liberation movement as well as within leftist movements globally.
+This was unusual, as the keffiyeh is associated with Arab masculinity, and many believe this to be something of a fashion statement by Khaled, denoting her equality with men in the Palestinian resistance.

-The colors of the stitching in a keffiyeh are also vaguely associated with Palestinians’ political sympathies.
+The colors of the stitching in a keffiyeh are also somewhat associated with Palestinians' political sympathies.
 Traditional black and white keffiyehs became associated with Fatah.
-Later, red and white keffiyehs were adopted by Palestinian Marxists, such as the PFLP.

-Palestinian solidarity

-The wearing of the keffiyeh often comes with criticism from various political factions in the ongoing Israeli–Palestinian conflict.
-The slang "keffiyeh kinderlach" refers to young left-wing American Jews, particularly college students, who sport a keffiyeh around the neck as a political/fashion statement.
-This term may have first appeared in print in an article by Bradley Burston in which he writes of “the suburban-exile kaffiyeh kinderlach of Berkeley, more Palestinian by far than the Palestinians” in their criticism of Israel.
-European activists have also worn the keffiyeh.
+In 2021, clashes broke out at Al-Azhar University after Hamas security forces demanded that students and staff members remove their black and white keffiyehs, an action that critics believe was motivated by the keffiyeh′s association with Fatah.
+Red and white keffiyehs were adopted by Palestinian Marxist groups, such as the Popular Front for the Liberation of Palestine (PFLP).